 “Malt is the soul of beer” is a saying among brewers.
 Its quality and type determine almost all the characteristics of the ‘barley-water’: colour, aroma and taste.
 Our first-class grain comes from Bavarian cultivation and it is processed into first-class brewer’s malt in first-class malt factories according to our specifications.
 However before the brewer’s malt reaches the brewery, it is of course checked again - by experts of the Bavarian Control and Testing Centre at Weihenstephan.

 Not all water is suitable for brewing.
 It has to be soft - containing only small amounts of salts, gypsum and calcium - and must be of drinking-water quality.
-Our brewing water, which we get from deep wells in a marsh landscape, fulfils these requirements, even before it reaches the brewery.
+Our brewing water, which we get from deep wells, fulfils these requirements, even before it reaches the brewery.
 Nevertheless, the water quality is monitored strictly.
 After all we are well aware of our responsibility to our customers.

 We culture our top-fermenting and bottom-fermenting yeast in our brewery’s own systems.
 That way we can be sure that we always have fresh, pure-culture yeast of the highest quality.
 The yeast strains from which we grow our brewing yeast are stored in the yeast bank at the Technical University of Weihenstephan where they are monitored constantly.
 After all, we don’t want to leave anything to chance.